stuartpb/petlogs/petlog-stukilla.md

 realizing that moving a fat16 partition in parted [hasn't been possible for years](https://superuser.com/a/499804), *aaaaaargh*

 I've still got an EFI partition just sitting here in the middle of my partition table looking like an idiot

+### let's get ddangerous

+going into `fdisk` and doing `n 1 2048 +32767 t 1 1 w` to create a new EFI System partition at the first available aligned sector (the default when there are no partitions), of the same size as the existing one (32768 sectors)

+ran `dd conv=notrunc if=/dev/sda12 of=/dev/sda1 bs=1M` to copy the partition, then checked that the copy worked with `mount /dev/sda1 /mnt && ls /mnt && umount /mnt`

+`fdisk` again, hitting `x` to get into Expert Mode

+`n 1` to give the new partition the name `EFI-SYSTEM` just like the old one

+not copying the old UUID because why bother

+returning to basic mode with `r`

+doing `d 12` to delete the old EFI-SYSTEM partition that was in a weird place

+hitting `n` and just enter for the rest of the defaults to create an appropriate Linux partition out of the rest of the disk

+momentarily questioning if all this partition mucking about is worth it if I'm just going to order a cheap SSD to replace the stock flash anyway

+running `mkfs.ext4 /dev/sda2` (if I do end up buying a new SSD, I'll probably redo this with F2FS or btrfs, probably the latter because I'm obsessed with features like COW)

+only at this point, realizing that pacstrap can't use the local package store, do I run `wifi-menu`

+gonna pacstrap a dev environment with a (hopefully) nice wm as `pacstrap /mnt base base-devel budgie`

+### rote following of the guide

+running `genfstab -U /mnt >> /mnt/etc/fstab` and `arch-chroot /mnt` as perscribed in the guide

+running `ln -sf /usr/share/zoneinfo/America/Los_Angeles /etc/localtime` even though honestly I wish systems didn't have a concept of "local time" beyond the UI but whatever

+running `hwclock --systohc` even though it's not clear why that's necessary

+uncommenting `en_US.UTF-8 UTF-8` and running `locale-gen`

+also making an `/etc/locale.conf` with `LANG=en_US.UTF-8` in it

+`echo stukilla > /etc/hostname`

+honestly, not doing the "add an entry for your hostname as 127.0.1.1 in /etc/hosts" thing, life is too friggin' short

+### a little more setup for the GUI stuff

+`pacman -S lightdm lightdm-gtk-greeter && systemctl enable lightdm`

+### setting myself up

+uncommenting the "allow all members of wheel to sudo without a password" line via `EDITOR=nano visudo`

+`useradd -c "Stuart P. Bentley" -m -G wheel stuart && passwd stuart`

+okay let's see if this thing boots